When is the best time to see Great White Sharks in Cape Town, South Africa?

-No. One of the great advantages with White Sharks is that they are very active at the surface and can be easily observed from the boat without having to go into the shark cage.
+No. One of the great advantages with most sharks is that they are very active at the surface and can be easily observed from the boat without having to go into the shark cage.
 Surface viewing can sometimes be better than from the cage when underwater visibility is limited.
 Surface viewing is great and provides you with the best opportunities to capture these amazing and beautiful animals on camera!

 What is your policy regarding children?